ThabangIsaac1/malaria_experiments/malaria_experiments/qgfl_experiments/docs/COMPREHENSIVE_RESEARCH_ROADMAP.md

 **To accelerate**, run experiments in parallel:

 ```
-Month 2-3: Phase 2 (QGFL) + Phase 3 (Transformers) in PARALLEL
+Month 2-3: Phase 2 (QGFL) + Phase 3A (RT-DETR) in PARALLEL
   - QGFL on YOLO models (use current cluster)
-  - Transformer baselines (can run on different GPU or local)
+  - RT-DETR baselines (can run on different GPU or local)

+Month 4: Phase 3B (RedDino) + Phase 4 (QGFL on architectures)
+  - RedDino experiments
-Month 4: Phase 4 only (requires Phase 2 + 3 complete)
+  - QGFL on RT-DETR/RedDino (requires Phase 2 + 3 complete)

 Month 5-6: Phase 5 (if dataset annotations ready)
 ```